-Learn how the numbers illustrate such concepts as the importance of early childhood to the learning, behavior, and health of later life and why getting things right the first time is easier and more effective than trying to fix them later.
+These five numbers illustrate the importance of early childhood to the learning, behavior, and health of later life and explain why getting things right the first time is easier and more effective than trying to fix them later.

 700 New Neural Connections Per Second

 The early years matter because, in the first few years of life, 700 new neural connections are formed every second.
 Neural connections are formed through the interaction of genes and a baby’s environment and experiences, especially “serve and return” interaction with adults, or what developmental researchers call contingent reciprocity.
 These are the connections that build brain architecture – the foundation upon which all later learning, behavior, and health depend.

 18 Months: Age At Which Disparities in Vocabulary Begin to Appear

 Early experiences and the environments in which children develop in their earliest years can have lasting impact on later success in school and life.
 Barriers to children’s educational achievement start early, and continue to grow without intervention.
 Differences in the size of children’s vocabulary first appear at 18 months of age, based on whether they were born into a family with high education and income or low education and income.
 By age 3, children with college-educated parents or primary caregivers had vocabularies 2 to 3 times larger than those whose parents had not completed high school.
 By the time these children reach school, they are already behind their peers unless they are engaged in a language-rich environment early in life.

 90 - 100% Chance of Developmental Delays When Children Experience 6 - 7 Risk Factors